Udaybhan19/MobileFace_dataset/README.md

 ## Citation:
 - Udaybhan Rathore, Akshay Agarwal, “An Unconstrained Dataset for Face Recognition Across Distance, Pose, and Resolution”.
 In IEEE International Conference on Pattern Recognition (ICPR), 2024.
+- Udaybhan Rathore, Akshay Agarwal, “Is DFR for Soft Biometrics Prediction in Unconstrained Images Fair and Effective?”.
+In International Conference on Learning Representations (ICLR) TinyPapers, 2023.